Lazy Luddite Log

 * Historically, progressives like me have embraced universal notions of our common humanity and thus had understanding for those who think differently.
 Such a stance also allowed us to find common ground and change minds.
 Possibly this philosophy is too reminiscent of the utterances of some religious philosophers and therefore deemed hackneyed by many.
 But it works if we let it.

 Any one of these concepts would have prevented the profiling of whole electorates but only the demand to back off from campaigners of particular demographics worked.
 In this sense identity politics proved slow in addressing its own shortcomings.
-You would think the concept of 'Intersectionality' would have done the trick but it seems too difficult a concept to digest.
+You would think the concept of Intersectionality would have done the trick but it seems too difficult a concept to digest.
 Many were so stuck on the one track of opposing homophobia that for that moment all other forms of prejudice were forgotten and only personal anecdotes from particular activists could prompt a switching of tracks.
-Embracing our common Humanity would have done it automatically and allowed a 'privileged' person like me to get the job done.
+Embracing our common Humanity would have done it automatically and allowed a person like me to get the job done.
 But I find I cannot use the power I supposedly have in online settings.
 Hence I stepped away from the computer and onto the streets.

-Within the word limit of my pamphlet I defended 'Political Correctness' (PC) as a contemporary form of manners.
-That seems to contradict my criticism of identity politics in this post.
+Within the word limit of my pamphlet I defended Political Correctness (PC) as a contemporary form of manners.
+That seems to contradict criticisms I make in this post.
 However a distinction needs to be made.
 Few if any adverse effects of PC fall upon ordinary members of the public.
-Only its own adherents are hampered by the constant peer-driven behaviour management it engenders.
+Only its own adherents are hampered by the incessant peer-driven behaviour management it engenders.
 This is a problem for progressives rather than for society as a whole.
-As such I can happily defend PC to the public.
+As such I can still defend PC to the public.

 The No campaigners made reference to lots of other tangential issues besides PC.
-My pamphlet summarily dismissed ludicrous notions like marrying animals or objects but I skirted the issue of Polyamory.
+My pamphlet summarily dismissed ludicrous notions like marrying animals or objects but I skirted the issue of polyamory.
 I support the notion of a society that recognizes and accepts the practice of non-exclusive relationships between consenting adults.
 However it is also a debate for another day.
 Society needs time to consider this issue and polyamorists ourselves will have to decide exactly what it is we want from society.

 Another distraction was the Safe Schools program but I never bothered to reference it.
 I have been on both sides of the educational fence and as such can be rather sceptical of ever-changing educational trends.
 But I also see the wider context of a society in which pragmatic teaching staff, family members, friends and popular culture all serve to ameliorate the shortcomings of theory.
 Overall, any education program that helps children have a better grasp of reality is one I support.

 I argued for laws that conform to the way society is today.
 This by itself could result in problems but such laws need to also meet the test of minimizing harm and maximizing quality-of-life for all.
-Harm Minimization is also why I supported the consensus bill that accommodated some religious concerns.
+This is why I supported the consensus bill that accommodated some religious concerns.
 This is far better than a zero-tolerance driving of such resistance-to-change underground.
 Let them openly stand apart and have the public walk away from them in droves.
 Growing religious diversity will allow for the ability to shop around.

 And now it looks like we are to have a public inquiry into religious freedoms.
 This is a last-ditch effort by the moral conservative minority within the Federal government to claw back some of what they feel they lost with the Smith bill.
 However inquiries tend to take on a life of their own and I think we will find this grows into something that represents all variations of religion in Australia rather than just those who called for it.
 So for instance what works for Christians will also have to apply to Muslims and this will limit how much any group pushes its case.

-The moral conservatives have tested the concept of the 'moral majority' and found us wanting.
+The moral conservatives have tested the concept of the 'moral majority' and found the public wanting.
 I wonder what impact this will have on them.
 I suspect that it will embolden the moderates (across the major parties) to understand that Australians are far more permissive and accepting than they had imagined.
 I think it will also benefit parliamentary democracy at the expense of populist alternatives like plebiscites.
 And most importantly I think it will give confidence to queer Australians themselves to enter more fully into all aspects of society.

 The survey was a divisive one but in reality any debate would have been.
 We still cling to the notion promoted during the Enlightenment that rights are innate but in practice they only exist because we make and maintain and refine them.
 A lot of work has been done by brave and tenacious queer campaigners.
 The result of same-sex marriage is far more than just a gesture.
 Existing marriages conducted overseas were instantly recognized and many more will soon be entered into.
 The legal rights associated with marriage will tangibly benefit many.
 Lives and maybe even livelihoods will be improved as the economy gets a boost to wedding-related services.
 And there will be some very festive celebrations.